postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 ### Restoring collections

-Postman Pro users also have the ability within the collection-level activity feed to restore their collections to a point in time.
+Postman Pro and Enterprise users also have the ability within the collection-level activity feed to restore their collections to a point in time.

 [![restore collections](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59058662.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59058662.png)